maria-antoniak/little-mallet-wrapper/README.md

 ### plot_categories_by_topic_boxplots(*labels, topic_distributions, topic_keys, output_path=None, target_labels=None, dim=None*)

+If the dataset includes some time of categorical labels, creates a set of boxplots, one plot for each topic.

 | Name               | Type              | Description                      |
 | ------------------ | ----------------- | -------------------------------- |
 | labels | list of strings | Document labels (e.g., authors of the documents, genres of the documents). |